hkkoo1/cartographer_ros_test/README.md

   catkin_make_isolated -G"Eclipse CDT4 - Unix Makefiles"
 ```

-#How to run
+**How to run**
-If you do a offline data test, some data bags can be feteched from google offical site,Following the instructions from google official cartographer page: [https://google-cartographer-ros.readthedocs.io/en/latest/]
+If you do a offline data test, some data bags can be fetched from google offical site,Following the instructions from google official cartographer page: [https://google-cartographer-ros.readthedocs.io/en/latest/]

+** Have fun and enjoy ;) **